lizhipro/MSN-DE/README.md

 | transition_01-03 | 410.10     | 1475         | Outdoor-indoor transition: for each sequence, the ground robot enters the indoor area from the outside.                                    |

 ## Updates
 - Aug.
+28, 2025, update the support software for subscribing to all topics in the ROS bag.
+- Aug.
 28, 2025, upload dataset: MSN-DE at kaggle
     - [campus]()
     - [open-sky](https://www.kaggle.com/datasets/lizhipro2025/msn-de-open-sky)